Loki-Astari/loki-astari.github.io/source/_posts/2015-01-15-c-plus-plus-by-example-smart-pointer-part-ii.markdown

                     if (count == nullptr)
                     {
                         // If we failed then delete the pointer
-                        // and throw the exception.
+                        // and manually throw the exception.
                         delete data;
                         throw std::bad_alloc();
                     }
                 }
                 // or
                 explicit SP::SP(T* data)
-                try
+                // The rarely used try/catch for exceptions in argument lists. try
                     : data(data)
                     , count(new int(1))
                 {}
-                // The rarely used catch for exceptions in argument lists. catch(...)
+                catch(...)
                 {
                     // If we failed because of an exception